 The Greenhouse facility serves three missions: housing a teaching collection of living plants (over 87 genera in 50 families), providing growing space for classroom student projects and materials for teaching labs, and providing growing space for independent faculty-student research.

-The facility comprises a headhouse and two separate 500 square-foot growing rooms with individualized computer controlled light and temperature systems and is staffed by a part-time Greenhouse coordinator and student assistants.
+The facility comprises a headhouse and two separate 500 square-foot growing rooms with individual computer controlled light and temperature systems and is staffed by a part-time Greenhouse coordinator and student assistants.
 The facility also includes reach-in environmental growth chambers.

 Requests for growing space for all student, faculty or classroom projects need to be made in writing, prior to starting the experiment, using the Greenhouse Space Request Form.